Back to Louisiana

 Plain English Breakdown

-This act changes Louisiana's court rules to allow jury bonds to be filed by mail or commercial courier, not just in person.
+This act allows people to file jury bonds with the court by mail or commercial courier, not just in person.

 What This Bill Does